lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > Explain why the names of these pages make sense for your site's audience.

-explain why the pages name make sense to the audience:

 Home page is a common practice in web design.
 The user familiar to the user, hence it makes sense to have the first page with the common information to be named "home".
 About page is also intuitive and self-explanatory for the user to excpect what they will be seeing on it, as the "About" page always contains information about the company's history and funders/staff.